 Rabbi Ben Kramer

-Rabbi Kramer attended The Jewish Theological Seminary of America where he received Rabbinic Ordination from The Rabbinical School, a Master of Arts in Talmud from The Graduate School, and a Master of Arts in Education from The William Davidson Graduate School of Jewish Education.
-While at JTS, Rabbi Kramer was awarded the Isaac H. Wolfson Memorial Award for Excellence in Scholarship, the Rabbi Max Gelb Memorial Prize in Talmud, and the Professor Louis Ginzberg Prize in Talmud.
+Rabbi Kramer was educated at The Jewish Theological Seminary where he received a Master’s Degree in Talmud and Rabbinics from The Gershon Kekst Graduate School (2006), Rabbinic Ordination from The Rabbinical School (2008), a Master’s Degree in Jewish Education from The William Davidson Graduate School of Jewish Education (2016) and is currently working on a Doctoral Degree in Talmud through The Gershon Kekst Graduate School.
+While in residency at JTS, Rabbi Kramer was awarded the Isaac H. Wolfson Memorial Award for Excellence in Scholarship, the Rabbi Max Gelb Memorial Prize in Talmud, and the Professor Louis Ginzberg Prize in Talmud.

-Rabbi Kramer is married to Lori and they have two children, Zalman and Laya.
-Lori is currently the Director of Education at Moriah Congregation.
+Rabbi Kramer is married to Lori – the Director of Education at Moriah Congregation since 2013 – and they have two children, Zalman and Laya.

 Sam Fraint was born and raised in Brooklyn, N.Y., to first-generation American Jews whose roots were in Russia.
 He was educated in public schools through college graduation.
 Growing up in a secular family, Sam had very little formal Jewish education until he entered the Rabbinical School of the Jewish Theological Seminary of America.
 He did possess a decent repertoire of synagogue skills and Jewish experiences before he started Reb School.
 These were courtesy of Camp Ramah, USY, trips to Israel, and a life-long habit of shul-going.